BAM-PFA/rs2ia/readme.md

 Currently there are a lot of hard-coded assumptions about the media type expected (video) and the default collection on IA that we'll be loading to ("stream_only", which disables download).

 It's not 100% clear yet how to add things to multiple collections.
 Gotta ask for some advice there.

+Ideally the metadata fields would be configurable instead of hard-coded to BAMPFA's ResourceSpace setup.